Xiaolong-6/iv_fitter_webui_mvp/docs/SCHEMA_STABILITY.md

 ## Reproducibility rule

-A 1.0 exported JSON result must be sufficient to reproduce:
+A JSON fit result should be sufficient to reproduce:

 - exact model topology;
-- function types and polarities;
+- laws, forms, placements, and polarities;
 - custom expressions and parameter values;
 - fitting configuration;
 - warnings and metrics;
 - plotted curves.

+## User-facing boundary

+Schema names are allowed in exported JSON, developer docs, and collapsed Advanced details.
+They should not dominate default user-facing documentation or normal UI text.